Music of Israel: Music education

 Israel provides a wide range of opportunities for music education, spanning early childhood through adulthood.
 Music education in the country receives government support, a practice that originated during the Yishuv period in Palestine, when music was used as a means of teaching Hebrew to Jewish colonizers.

 The Israel Ministry of Education supports 41 music conservatories throughout the country.
-These conservatories offer programs for individuals of all ages.
 One of the prominent institutions is the Stricker Conservatory in Tel Aviv-Jaffa, which, in addition to providing lessons and courses, hosts concert series and master classes by visiting artists.

 Several institutions of higher education in Israel offer academic degrees in music and musicology.
 In addition to the two music academies located in Tel Aviv-Jaffa and Jerusalem, Tel Aviv University and the Hebrew University of Jerusalem provide advanced degrees in musicology.
 The Hebrew University also houses the Jewish Music Research Center.
 Bar-Ilan University offers undergraduate and graduate degrees in musicology, as well as a program in music therapy.
 In 2007, its Safed College launched a three-year program in ethnic music that includes Klezmer, Hasidic, Western, and Eastern music traditions.
 Levinsky College offers a teaching certificate and bachelor's degree in music education.